309.605.81 Health Issues for Aging Populations

 - Explain policy programs, financing considerations, and workforce issues that pertain to meeting economic, health, and social needs of aging societies

-- Apply concepts covered in this course to one or more contemporary aging-related issues
+- Apply concepts covered in this course to a contemporary aging-related issue

 - Translate frameworks and methods from gerontology to one or more contemporary policy topic

 - Methods of Assessment:

 Active participation, attendance and peer feedback (6%), online quizzes (24%), an individual perspective paper (40%), and a final presentation (30%).

 - Instructor Consent: